chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 Finally, configure a set of client credentials and make note of the following details to configure Chainguard:

 * The issuer URL

-> **Note**: It is critical that you add `/.well-known/openid-configuration` to this URL to find the OIDC discovery page and that this URL matches the `iss` claim in identity tokens issued by this identity provider exactly.

 * Client ID
 * Client Secret